 From the vehicle, or on foot during guide and tracker led bushwalks, guests will photograph and experience Lion, Leopard, Elephant, Rhino, Buffalo, Hippo, Cheetah and other species of wildlife at world renowned Private Game preserves in South Africa, Namibia, Botswana, Tanzania or Kenya.

 With groups of no larger than 6 photographers, the group is small enough and personal enough to allow for instruction both in the field and back at the lodge, so join us and enjoy the spectacular wildlife and stunning beauty of the African bush.
-With up to 20 guide led game drives we are targeting not only photographers but their partners/families, and all skill levels are welcome.
-We combine both the workshop component targeted to the photographer with the Safari component appealing to all members of the party.
+With up to 20 guide led game drives we are targeting not only those interested in wildlife and landscape photography workshops but their partners/families, and all skill levels are welcome.
+We combine both the photography workshop component targeted to the photographer with the Safari component appealing to all members of the party.

 Our desire is to introduce you and your party to the stunning beauty and tranquility of the African landscape, and have you experience a once in a lifetime photo safari, yet still combine your passion for photography, wildlife and nature in unbelievable surroundings.

 Landscape, wildlife, and safari photography workshops are either formal or informal depending on the group, with times being carefully selected to allow guests to enjoy Africa, attend all the Game Drives, yet provide time for walks, watching the Hippo, or simply relaxing at the pool with a good book.
 These wildlife and nature photo Safaris are truly for everyone …

 Spouse / partner share the row of seats in the vehicle with the photographer.